industrial-edge/profinet-io-connector-getting-started/docs/Configuration_IEM.md

+To read data from the PLC and provide the data, we will use PROFINET IO Connector to establish connection a with the PLC via PROFINET.

+The PROFINET IO Connector sends the data to the Databus, where the Data Service app can collect what is needed.

+In order to build this infrastructure, these parts must be configured properly:

+- TIA Portal HSP for PN Driver
+- Databus
+- Data Service
+- PROFINET IO Connector

+Note: When installing the PROFINET IO connector, no configuration files need to be selected.
+These are configured later [Configure PROFINET IO Configuration Files](#configure-profinet-io-configuration-files) and uploaded to the app.

+The PROFINET IO Connector app can be adjusted according to the project's needs.
+Configuration files enable to configure the behavior of the app.

+An example of the required PROFINET IO Connector files can be downloaded [here](https://support.industry.siemens.com/cs/us/en/view/109793251) under "Appendix":

+- User credentials for IE Databus (pn_hs_adpt_credentials.xml)
+- Application settings (pn_hs_adpt_appconfig.xml)
+- Profinet configuration (e.g. gerated from TIA Portal)
+- optional Tag Definition file (pn_hs_adpt_tagdefs.json)

 ### Configure PROFINET IO Configuration Files

 You have a choice in the PROFINET IO Connector between binary and JSON format.
 You must use the downloaded example configuration files for the respective format.